 Are you turning 50?
 Well, hello, Abraham!
 It’s nice to meet you, Sarah!

-You might be wondering, “Who the heck is Abraham and Sarah?”
+You might be wondering, “Who the heck are Abraham and Sarah?”

 These oddly specific nicknames are a biblical reference that honours gaining wisdom from experience.

-You are old enough to be “visited” by Abraham or Sarah by the time you’ve reached age 50, and so they impart you with some wisdom because they’re very old themselves.
+You are old enough to be “visited” by Abraham or Sarah by the time you’ve reached the age of 50.
+They then leave you with some of their wisdom, because they’re very old themselves.

 8. Bring your own celebratory birthday treats to the workplace

-Sorry to break it to you — if you expect to be the one getting treated for your birthday, you might be in for some disappointment and culture shock.
+Sorry to break it to you, but if you expect to be the one getting treated for your birthday, you might be in for some disappointment and culture shock.

 In many cultures, your workplace will buy you a cake and maybe even a present for your birthday.
 In the Netherlands, birthday celebrants have to bring their own treats to share with their colleagues.